howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_1.md

 ```
 This will ensure that we are following the PSR2 coding standard.
 We can add other rules to the ruleset if we want to.

+The PHP Code Sniffer also includes the PHP Beautifier and Fixer which can be used to automatically format the code.

+To clean the code run `composer clean`

 [^ Back to top](lesson_1.md#what-you-will-learn)

 ## Run PHP Code Sniffer